ashi-jo/SIH-mindDebuggers/README.md

 ## Applications

 #### Our solution solves a big major issue that is being faced by the police
 >Eradicates Manual Effort : Police have to check CCTV footage manually in order to track a suspect.
 But with this solution the manual effort of police has been simplified.
+Also helps in achieving the goal of improving the nation's security.

 >This process can be done continuously over a period of time to even track the past activity of the suspect